Core

 interval(estimator::IntervalEstimator, Z; parameter_names = nothing, use_gpu = true)

-Compute a confidence interval based either on a $p$ × $B$ matrix θ
+Computes a confidence/credible interval based either on a $d$ × $B$ matrix θ

-of parameters (typically containing bootstrap estimates or posterior draws) with $p$ the number of parameters in the model, or from an IntervalEstimator
+of parameters (typically containing bootstrap estimates or posterior draws), where $d$ denotes the number of parameters to make inference on, or from an IntervalEstimator

 and data Z